 A ring signature is a type of digital signature that enables anonymous endorsement.
 Any member of a group of users that each have keys can perform a ring signature.
 One can thus infer, from a ring signed message, that someone in a particular group endorsed the message, even when one does not know which individual in particular.
-Ring signatures are used in projects such as Monero, where transactions keys are mixed with those from 5-10 unrelated keys ('mixins') from previous transactions, which are themselves obfuscated and not associated with the same wallet address.
-This architecture grants the true signer of a Monero transaction pluasible deniability in any associated illicit activity.
+Ring signatures are used in projects such as Monero, where transactions keys are mixed with those from 5-10 unrelated keys ('mixings') from previous transactions, which are themselves obfuscated and not associated with the same wallet address.
+This architecture grants the true signer of a Monero transaction plausible deniability in any associated illicit activity.